openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 * After you install oref0 dependencies, you'll need to install the oref0 dev branch. at this stage `cd ~/src/oref0` and `git checkout dev` and `sudo npm run global-install` might be the easiest way to do that.
 (Copy and paste and run those three commands)

 **Step 3: Create a profile.json with your settings**
-* See (way) above for an example of a profile.json - create one (`nano profile.json`) and have it full of your profile information that is on your pump.
+* See above for [an example of a profile.json](https://github.com/openaps/docs/blob/master/docs/docs/walkthrough/phase-4/autotune.md#example-profilejson) - create one (`nano profile.json`) and have it full of your profile information that is on your pump.

 **Step 4: Run autotune on retrospective data from Nightscout**
 * (WIP)